 The Faculty Personnel Advisor is Carrie Kortegast, Associate Professor

 The faculty personnel advisor is a resource person whose services are available to any faculty member in the university.
 In cases in which the issue in question is covered by a collective bargaining agreement between a faculty union and the university Board of Trustees, the faculty personnel advisor may refer a faculty member to their union representative.
 The faculty personnel advisor has no role in the grievance procedures that are part of collective bargaining agreements that cover the work of faculty.
 The advisor's role includes such activities as the following:

-To advise faculty members about the personnel policies and procedures within the university and the courses of action open to faculty members;
+- Advise faculty members about the personnel policies and procedures within the university and the courses of action open to them;

-To observe the workings of the personnel process and to recommend needed changes or clarification;
+- Observe the workings of the personnel process and recommend needed changes or clarification;

-The advisor is a full-time, tenured faculty member who has had experience with the personnel process at various levels, and is familiar with the administrative structure and operations of the university.
+The advisor shall be a full-time faculty member.
+The advisor shall have had experience with the personnel process at various levels, and be familiar with the administrative structure and operations of the university.

-The faculty personnel advisor is elected by the Faculty Senate in the spring for a two-year term to begin at the start of the fall semester.
+Typically, the advisor shall be elected by the Faculty Senate in the spring for a three-year term to begin at the start of the fall semester.